mwmlln/shinju_select/README.md

 ## Target Audience
-This online store is targeted to hight end jewellery market for users who seek high quality Jewellery to last life time.
+This online store is targeted to high end jewellery market for users who seek high quality Jewellery to last life time.

 ## User Experience